AbiramiSnd/Thesis_script/README.md

 ## Overview
 This folder contains the major scripts used in my thesis titled :
 Exploring the transpositional landscape and recent transposable element activity in beech trees using long read mobilome and genome sequencing  and with new computational tools
-The thesis is funded by the ED305 doctoral school of Perpignan University, in France.
+My PhD was conducted in the LGDP lab and wad funded by the ED305 doctoral school of Perpignan University, in France.

 ## Usage
 The shell script are launch as : ./script.sh